-It may be that with Beijing's cynical manipulation of its hosting of the Olympic Games that we will have a period of "calm" over the next few months, but there should be no question about Xi's mindset or use of force must be unequivocal.
+It may be that with Beijing's cynical manipulation of its hosting of the Olympic Games that we will have a period of "calm" over the next few months, but there should be no question about Xi's mindset.

 So we may have a crucial window of opportunity for the United States and our partners to reinvigorate our strategy for the challenges ahead, but let us be clear.
 The starting point for U.S. policy is a recognition that Taiwan's flourishing democracy and free market economy is one of the world's real success stories.